Shipping Container vs Semi-Trailer: Which is Better for Freight Shipping?

 Maximum Load Capacity for Shipping Containers

 Dry containers can carry weight similar to that of semi-trailers.
-The maximum weight is between 44,000 and 44,500 pounds.
+The maximum weight they’re able to hold is between 44,000 and 44,500 pounds.

 Can a Shipping Container Be Turned Into a Trailer?

 Shipping containers can be utilized as trailers if the circumstances call for it.
-A 40-foot shipping container could easily fit on a flatbed trailer with plenty of room to spare.
+There are two ways this can be done.

 You can learn more about drayage in our article: The Full Breakdown of Port Drayage.